 13.2.4 Following any deferral by you, the Consumer Cancellation Period remains in effect with respect to the original Course Start Date as defined in the original Order.

 13.3 If you wish to transfer or cancel an Order you should, as soon as possible, contact our ‘Student Success’ department by telephone, by email in writing to our registered address.
-Where AVADO is the Training Provider: email firstname.lastname@example.org or telephone: +44 (0) 203 893 5400.
-Office hours are 8am-8pm Monday to Thursday, Friday 8am-5pm and Saturday 10am-4pm.
+Where Avado is the Training Provider: email firstname.lastname@example.org or telephone: +44 (0) 203 893 5400.
+Office hours are 9am-5pm Monday to Friday.

 13.4 If you cancel an Order you must return the Materials (and Software, if applicable) to the Training Provider by recorded delivery and in their original condition with their original packaging (where applicable) and accompanied by the original delivery note.
 We will process the refund due to you as soon as possible and, in any case; within fourteen (14) days from the day you receive confirmation that your cancellation has been accepted.
 In this case, we will refund the Price of the Course in full.
 We will also reimburse reasonable costs to you for the cost of returning the item(s) to us.